pechristodoulou/Advanced-Programming/ex0.1/README.md

 where `args` are any run-time arguments to the program `myexe`, which is assumed to reside in your current working directory.
 (The `./` prefix is not needed if you have the current working directory `.` in your `PATH` environment variable; however, doing so is generally considered bad practice, as it is insecure.)
 Note that all three programs take arguments that will affect the computing time needed.

-In the Python case you would replace `myexe` with `python3 mypython.py` (note that Python2 will likely fail to work):
+In the Python case you would replace `myexe` with `python3 mypython.py` (note that Python2 will likely fail to work; but at this point, `python` points to `python3` so this will suffice):

     time python3 mypython.py args